 Roosevelt's New Deal was a sweeping response to the Great Depression, aiming to provide relief, recovery, and reform.
-It marked a significant shift in American governance, expanding federal involvement in the economy and social welfare.
+It marked a major shift in American governance, expanding federal involvement in the economy and social welfare in ways that still shape policy today.

-The New Deal introduced programs like the CCC, WPA, and Social Security, creating jobs and a safety net.
-While it didn't end the Depression, it left a lasting legacy, shaping American politics and society for decades to come.
+The New Deal introduced programs like the CCC, WPA, and Social Security, creating jobs and building a safety net.
+While it didn't end the Depression on its own, it left a lasting legacy on American politics and society for decades.

 New Deal Programs: Components and Goals